 Reduce or Cancel a Federal Direct Subsidized Stafford Loan

-Your may reduce or cancel a Subsidized Stafford Loan online via your myUMBC account if it has not yet disbursed.
-If the loan has already disbursed, you should complete the Loan Decrease/Cancel Request Form no later than 14 days after you receive the disbursement notification.
+You may reduce or cancel a Subsidized Stafford Loan online via your myUMBC account if it has not yet disbursed.
+If the loan has already disbursed, you should complete the Loan Decrease/Cancel Request Form no later than 14 days after you receive notification that your loan has disbursed.